EatMoreChicken/CentOS/README.md

     Click `Done` and `Begin Installation`.

 3. While CentOS installs, you must setup a `Root Password` and create a `New User`.
+Make sure you take a note of this infromation because you will be using this later to login.

     Once the install is done, you will be prompted to `Reboot`.